-Please provide data for the fall 1997 cohort if available.
-If fall 1997 cohort data are not available, provide data for the fall 1996 cohort.
+Please provide data for the fall 1998 cohort if available.
+If fall 1998 cohort data are not available, provide data for the fall 1997 cohort.

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1996.
-Include in the cohort those who entered your institution during the summer term preceding fall 1996.
-B4.
-Initial 1996 cohort of first-time, full-time bachelor's B4.
-Initial total all students: 1,311
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1997.
+Include in the cohort those who entered your institution during the summer term preceding fall 1997.